saleor/saleor-docs/docs/getting-started/installation-linux.md

 > **Warning**
 >
 > This command creates database extensions.
 If you get an error related to the `CREATE EXTENSION` command, please return to the instructions in the PostgreSQL user creation step.
+>
+> Also, if you get errors about incomplete Django models, please update your Python installation to a more recent version (3.8+ recommended).

 ### 8. Install front-end dependencies